Vikram Amar: Biography

-Amar received a B.A. in history from UC Berkeley.
+Amar received a B.A. in history from the University of California, Berkeley.
 In 1988, he earned his J.D. from Yale Law School, where he served as an articles editor for the Yale Law Journal.

 Prior to his arrival at Illinois Law, Amar was professor and senior associate dean for academic affairs at the UC Davis School of Law (King Hall).
 Before becoming a professor, he clerked for Judge William Albert Norris of the U.S. Court of Appeals for the Ninth Circuit and for Justice Harry Blackmun at the U.S. Supreme Court.
 After serving as a clerk, Amar worked in the Sacramento office of Gibson, Dunn & Crutcher, then began his career in legal academia in 1993 at UC Davis School of Law (King Hall).
 He joined the UC Hastings faculty in 1998, before returning to King Hall in 2007.

 He writes a biweekly column for justia.com.
 Previously, he wrote a regular column for FindLaw's Writ.
 He also frequently appears on national radio and television programs as a commentator on contemporary legal issues.

 Amar is the younger brother of Yale University law professor Akhil Reed Amar.
 Vikram Amar was a student at Yale Law School at the time Akhil Amar started teaching there.
-The two have collaborated on cutting-edge and influential articles on many important topics, including the "Amar Plan" proposal for a National Popular Vote Interstate Compact, and the implausibility of independent state legislature theory.
+The two have collaborated on influential articles on many important topics, including the "Amar Plan" proposal for a National Popular Vote Interstate Compact, and the implausibility of independent state legislature theory.
 They submitted an amicus curiae brief to the Supreme Court of the United States concerning the disqualification of the presidential candidacy of Donald Trump by the Colorado Supreme Court, under Section 3 of the Fourteenth Amendment to the United States Constitution.